rajagopalvenkat/PrivacyUtilityTradeoffGenomic/README.md

 # GenomicBeacons_SoftPrivacy
-#### Enabling Trade-offs in Privacy and Utility When Sharing Genomic Data in Beacon Services
+#### Enabling Trade-offs in Privacy and Utility in Genomic Data Beacons and Summary Statistics
 ###### Authors: Rajagopal Venkatesaramani, Zhiyu Wan, Bradley A. Malin, Yevgeniy Vorobeychik

 This project was implemented in Python version 3.5.6, and the following packages are dependencies: